Margaret O'Rourke: Political career

 O’Rourke was first elected to the City of Greater Bendigo council in the 2016 election, where she received 16.1% of the primary vote in Eppalock Ward.
 She was elected by the council to serve as mayor with former Bendigo mayor Rod Fyffe serving as deputy mayor.
 This marked the introduction of the position of deputy mayor within the City of Greater Bendigo.

 In 2017, the council re-elected O’Rourke as mayor, with councillor Jennifer Alden serving as deputy mayor.
 As mayor, O'Rourke advocated for the establishment of the GovHub (Galkangu) state government services hub, which streamlined public services in Bendigo.
 During O'Rourke's tenure as mayor, Qantas opened passenger transport flights between Bendigo Airport and Sydney, commencing in March 2019.
-In 2018, the council once again re-elected O’Rourke as mayor, with Fyffe returning as deputy mayor.
+In 2018, the council once again re-elected O'Rourke as mayor, with Fyffe returning as deputy mayor.
 O'Rourke was elected mayor for a final time in 2019, with councillor Matt Emond serving as deputy mayor.
 As mayor of Bendigo at the onset of the COVID-19 pandemic, O'Rourke led the council in managing the city's initial response.

 In the 2020 election, O'Rourke was re-elected to the council with 28.41% of the primary vote.
 In 2024, O'Rourke received the Medal of the Order of Australia for services to the community in the King's Birthday Honours List.
-O'Rourke did not contest the 2024 election.
+O'Rourke chose not to contest the 2024 election.

 Post-council career

-O’Rourke was appointed as the Head of La Trobe University's Bendigo campus in January 2024 In July 2025, O'Rourke was appointed chairwoman of the Regional Development Advisory Committee (RDAC) of Victoria.
+O'Rourke was appointed as the Head of La Trobe University's Bendigo campus in January 2024.
+On 18 July 2025, O'Rourke was appointed chairwoman of the Regional Development Advisory Committee (RDAC) of Victoria.

 Personal life

 O'Rourke is Catholic.
 In 1994, she was diagnosed with thyroid cancer.
 O'Rourke met her husband, Ray, whilst working for Telecom.
-They have two daughters, born in 2002 and 2006 respectively.
+They have two daughters, Ireland (born 2002), and Bryde (born 2005), who was drafted to Geelong AFLW as a father–daughter selection at the 2023 AFL Women's draft.